-8 BREACHES OF THIS POLICY
+10 BREACHES OF THIS POLICY

-- 8.1 Failure to comply with any mandatory elements within this policy may result in a formal complaint being made to the Monitoring Officer within the Isle of Wight Council to be dealt with under the Councillor Code of Conduct process. - 8.2 Other violations of this policy, such as breaching data protection legislation, could lead to criminal or civil action being taken against the individual(s) involved.
+- 10.1 Failure to comply with this policy may result in a formal complaint being made to the Town Clerk to be dealt with under the Councillor Code of Conduct process. - 10.2 Other violations of this policy, such as breaching data protection legislation, could lead to criminal or civil action being taken against the individual(s) involved. - 10.3 The Council reserves the right to request the closure of any applications or removal of any content published by Councillors deemed inappropriate or which may adversely affect the reputation of the Council or put it at risk of legal action.